Muhammad Tahir-ul-Qadri: Notable Early Works

-Minhaj-ul-Quran
+Founding of Minhaj-ul-Quran International

-The organisation, Minhaj-ul-Quran International which he founded on 17 October 1980, currently has its branches in over hundred countries.

-The organisation claims to promote religious moderation, effective and sound education, inter-faith dialogue and harmony, and a moderate interpretation of Islam supposedly employing methods of Sufism.
-During its March 2011 session, the United Nations Economic and Social Council granted special consultative status to Minhaj-ul-Quran International.
+Minhaj-ul-Quran International is an organization established on 17 October 1980, with branches in over a hundred countries.
+The organization states that its mission is to promote religious moderation, effective education, inter-faith dialogue and harmony, and a moderate interpretation of Islam, drawing on methods of Sufism.
+In March 2011, the United Nations Economic and Social Council granted special consultative status to Minhaj-ul-Quran International.

 Political career

-He founded Pakistan Awami Tehreek (PAT) in May 1989.
-He contested elections in 1990 where he was elected as a Member of the National Assembly.
-On 29 November 2004, Qadri announced his resignation as a Member of the National Assembly protesting the dictatorial counter terrorism policies of the then President Pervez Musharraf.
-In 2005 he moved to Canada.
+In May 1989, he founded Pakistan Awami Tehreek (PAT) and successfully contested elections in 1990, becoming a Member of the National Assembly.
+However, on 29 November 2004, Qadri announced his resignation from the National Assembly of Pakistan in protest of the counter-terrorism policies of then-President Pervez Musharraf, whom he viewed as dictatorial.
+Subsequently, in 2005, he relocated to Canada.